Anywhere365/DialogueStudioFlows/SentimentAnalysisAzureBasic/README.md

 ## Requirements
 - Microsoft Azure subscription
-- Text analysis Key and endpoints
+- Azure text analysis key and endpoints

 ## Todo after Import
 - edit the custom text in the first change node on top